 The University requires all recognized student organizations to abide by federal, state, and local laws, and University policies and procedures.
-The University may become involved in the off campus conduct of recognized student organizations when such conduct is determined to affect University interest (as defined in the Tulane Code of Student Conduct, found in PDF form at https://conduct.tulane.edu/node/2476).
+The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect University interest (as defined in the Tulane Code of Student Conduct, found in PDF form at https://conduct.tulane.edu/code-conduct).

 Tulane has several officially recognized student organizations that have privately owned housing facilities outside the boundaries of the uptown campus.
-If a community member calls NOPD to respond to one of these locations, NOPD may notify TUPD to respond jointly or they will notify TUPD after they have responded.
+The properties of these recognized student organizations are considered "non-campus" geography under the Clery Act.
+However, Tulane does not have any student organizations officially recognized by the university as providing on-campus housing facilities.
+If a community member calls NOPD to respond to one of these locations, NOPD will typically notify TUPD to respond jointly or they will notify TUPD after they have responded.
 However, NOPD does this out of courtesy and is not required to notify or involve TUPD when they respond to a call involving private property.
-However, none of these recognized student organizations provide non-campus housing facilities as defined by the Clery Act and are therefore considered non-campus property.